-The best way to do this is to actively engage the team in the process.
+The best way to do this is to engage the team in the process actively.
 Managers can introduce the notion of ‘role rotation’ and set clear rules of engagement.
 However, let the team design and craft their roles.

-The first step is to the codify the work that is already in place.
+The first step is to codify the work that is already in place.
 Let everyone capture the roles they play.
-Have the team share collectively, avoid overlaps, see what’s missing — all the work should be captured by a role.
+Have the team share collectively, avoid overlaps, see what’s missing — roles should capture all the work.

-Some teams practice self-selection — team members are free to choose not just which roles they want to play but to select the projects and people they want to work with.
+Some teams practice self-selection — people are free to choose not just which roles they want to play but also the projects and people they want to work with.

 Facilitation is critical to building the right conditions.
 Also, don’t expect people to embrace this practice overnight.